-academic year to allow students time to thoroughly prepare and demonstrate their understanding of the course material.
+academic year to allow students time thoroughly prepare demonstrate their understanding of the course material.
 Students may retake failed courses in the next academic year, with a maximum of four assessment attempts in total (twice per academic year).

 The unexcused nonattendance of an examination session shall in any event result in the loss of an examination attempt.